Charlotte-Mecklenburg Historic Landmarks Commission

 SHPO Staff Comments

-Designation would include the exterior of the building and the land listed under Tax Parcel #08010208.
+Designation would include the interior and exterior of the building and the approximately 0.322 acres of land associated with tax parcel #00701884.

 Map of Property